-Useful for promoting strong writing skills, expanding one's vocabulary and evaluating interpretations

-Heighten your skills in organising, selecting and prioritizing information by order of importance or by category

-Learn to construct opinions effectively by employing evidence and discussing conflicting arguments
+- 1 Useful for promoting strong writing skills, expanding one's vocabulary and evaluating interpretations - Heighten your skills in organising, selecting and prioritizing information by order of importance or by category - 3 Learn to construct opinions effectively by employing evidence and discussing conflicting arguments

-For clarifications please see the Head of Faculty, Mr G. Michael
+For clarifications please see the Head of Faculty, Mr. G. Michael

-An important foundation for writing and thinking skills whilst learning more about the workings of the world.
-WHAT WILL YOU STUDY? ended with the USA, Britain and USSR
+Pearson Edexcel International GCSE in History (4HI1) An important foundation for writing and thinking skills whilst learning more about the workings of the world.